ProbablePrime/interactive-keyboard/README.md

 * Have a base level of understanding in how npm and node work.
 * Have a base level of understanding JSON files and how they should be structured
 * Have a beam account
+* Understand that this might not work for your game

 You **SHOULD**:
 * Be Patient